Microbunodon: Paleobiology

-Analysis of dental wear of Microbunodon reveals that it probably had a diet based on leaves and fruit (Lihoreau, 2003).
+Based on the microanatomy of its long bones, M. minimum was a fully terrestrial animal.
+Analysis of the dental wear of Microbunodon reveals that it probably had a diet based on leaves and fruit.
 It likely lived in forest environments and had a lifestyle quite similar to that of musk deer and mouse deer.

 It is likely that it originated in Asia in the Eocene.
-At the end of the Oligocene, Microbunodon migrated to Europe and spread rapidly, along with other Artiodactyls.
-This event is known as the Microbunodon event, due to the significant impact that the invasion of these animals had on European fauna of the period (Scherler et al., 2013; Mennecart, 2015).
+At the end of the Oligocene, Microbunodon migrated to Europe and spread rapidly, along with other artiodactyls.
+This event is known as the Microbunodon event, due to the significant impact that the invasion of these animals had on European fauna of the period.